prtejas12/Fashion-mnist/README.md

 # Fashion-mnist
-This is Deep Learning Basic project
+This is Deep Learning Basic project which uses ANN to classify different types of images.